MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Comparison chart: Three ways to record a call

-The chart below compares different ways of recording the call.
+The following chart compares different ways of recording the call.

 | Recording type | What the recording captures|Pros |Cons |
 |--|--|--|--|